 Make other things just as important as reading.
 Teach your children that we all excel differently at different things.
 Remind them that the world would be rather boring if everyone was good at only one thing, and so would your family!
 Teach them to appreciate their strengths.

 Encourage your children to compare nicely.
 Teach them that while Mallory is great at reading, Simone is excellent at handwriting.
 Help them recognize other strengths and guide them to compliment each other.

 Teach each other

 Help your children to teach each other.
 Robby has an excellent tennis serve, and William always finishes his math quickly and timely.
 While working together, observing, and teaching, each child will become better at their own talents and learn from the strengths of their siblings.

 Be careful how you refer to your children.
 Try not to call Joey “The Reader” or “My Reader,” as this assumes that Aaron will never be a reader.

 Read with your children, all of them.
 Whether your child is an avid reader, a struggling reader, or a non-reader, read to him and encourage him to join in when he’s comfortable.
 There’s a difference between reading the words on a page and enjoying the words on a page.
 By helping your family to learn the difference, you’ll help inspire a love of reading.

 Fun Games to Encourage Family Reading

-A quick Amazon search shows oodles of opportunities to play family reading games, which definitely make learning to read more fun.
+A quick Amazon search shows oodles of opportunities to play family reading games, which definitely makes learning to read more fun.
 Here are some of our favorites.